Hi hi! My name’s Trish!

-My blog is Trish Hunter Finds, which I have been posting for 5 years.
+My Melbourne based vintage blog is Trish Hunter Finds, for which I have been posting since 2008.

-I have a great passion for blogging as I hope in each post, I can inspire my readers to love vintage too.
+My passion for sharing my knowledge of Vintage is huge, and hope in each post, I can inspire my readers to love vintage too.

-I collect many things, from Vintage mannequins, Vintage clothing, Australian pottery by the company Ellis & McLaren, 1950′s Pixie figures, Vintage Hats, Cateye glasses, Vintage Interior & glamour books, and probably much much more.
+I personally collect many things.
+A few of my favorites include Vintage mannequins, Vintage clothing, Australian pottery by the company Ellis & McLaren, 1950′s Pixie figures, Vintage Hats, Cateye glasses, Vintage Interior & glamour books, and probably much much more.

 It’s an addiction and I love it!

 Now, I of course want to tell you all a little about me and my vintage shops!
 (Yep, there’s two!!)
 And of course how I got to where I am now.

 You may know me best as the owner of Melbourne’s first travelling vintage caravan shop, however I upgraded!!
 I now also have a huge bricks and mortar Vintage shop in Melbourne – I share the space with friend Gareth, who’s eye for vintage is amazing!

 We’re at 553 Plenty Road Preston! – Our shop is called ‘Hunter & Co.
 Vintage‘ And we’re open Fri-Sun 11-6pm!
 Come by some time!

 It’s worth the visit as we’re at the end of a longggg strip of other vintage shops!
 And just past us is even a retro cafe!
 The perfect beginning or end to your vintage day!